 Taking your measurements

-Start by standing up straight and relaxing your arms.
-Wrap a measuring tape around the upper part of the chest and take the measurement.
+To measure your chest, start by standing up straight and relaxing your arms.
+Wrap a measuring tape around the upper part of the chest, just below your armpits, and take the measurement.

 The shoulders of your leather jacket should not be too tight or too baggy.
 Try on a jacket you already have that you feel is a nice snug fit on you.
 Then, take a tape measure and measure the width from the seam of the right shoulder to the seam of the left shoulder and write down the measurement.

-If you have someone helping you with taking measurements, get them to place the tape measure across your back from one shoulder to the other as well.
+If you have someone helping you take measurements, get them to place the tape measure across your back from one shoulder to the other.

 To measure the ideal length of your leather jacket, place the tape measure at the top of your shoulder and then pull the tape measure down to the very top of your thigh, around where the bottom of your belt would sit and then take the measurement.

 Correct sleeve length is vital when it comes to choosing a jacket that looks polished and sophisticated.
-Start by bending your arm and putting your hand on your hip – then, measure from the back of your neck down to your wrist.
+Start by placing the end of the tape measure at the nape of your neck and run it down one side to just beneath your wrist bone.